MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 (a) Nothing in this section prevents you from obtaining other insurance not authorized under the Act.
 However, unless specifically required by policy provisions, you must not obtain any other crop insurance authorized under the Act on your share of the insured crop.

-(b) If you cannot demonstrate that you did not intend to have more than one policy in effect, you may be subject to the consequences authorized under this policy, the Act, or any other applicable statute.

-(c) If you can demonstrate that you did not intend to have more than one policy in effect (for example, an application to transfer your policy or written notification to an insurance provider that states you want to purchase, or transfer, insurance and you want any other policies for the crop canceled would demonstrate you did not intend to have duplicate policies) and:
+(b) You must demonstrate that you did not intend to have more than one policy in effect (for example, an application to transfer your policy or written notification to an insurance provider that states you want to purchase, or transfer, insurance and you want any other policies for the crop canceled would demonstrate you did not intend to have duplicate policies) and:

-(1) One is an additional coverage policy and the other is a CAT policy:
+(1) One is an additional coverage policy, and the other is a CAT policy:

+(i) If both policies are with the same insurance provider, the additional coverage policy will apply and the CAT policy will be void;

-(i) The additional coverage policy will apply if both policies are with the same insurance provider or, if not, both insurance providers agree; or
+(ii) If both policies are with different insurance providers and both insurance providers agree, the additional coverage policy will apply and the CAT policy will be void; or

-(ii) The policy with the earliest date of application will be in force if both insurance providers do not agree; or
+(iii) If both policies are with different insurance providers and both insurance providers do not agree, the policy with the earliest application date will be in force and the other policy will be void; or

-(2) Both are additional coverage policies or both are CAT policies, the policy with the earliest date of application will be in force and the other policy will be void, unless both policies are with:
+(2) Both are additional coverage policies, or both are CAT policies, the policy with the earliest application date will be in force and the other policy will be void, unless both policies are with:

-(i) The same insurance provider and the insurance provider agrees otherwise; or
+(i) The same insurance provider and the insurance provider agrees to void the policy with the earliest application date; or

-(ii) Different insurance providers and both insurance providers agree otherwise.
+(ii) Different insurance providers and both insurance providers agree to void the policy with the earliest application date.

+(c) If you cannot demonstrate that you did not intend to have more than one policy in effect, you may be subject to the consequences authorized under this policy, the Act, or any other applicable statute.

 19. Crops as Payment